 While hiccups are not a cause for concern most of the time, occasionally they might be caused due to some underlying conditions your baby might have.
 Hiccups have multiple triggers that can set them off.
 In the womb, hiccups appear when the foetus swallows too much amniotic fluid, but after birth, it is most likely caused by one of the following:

-- Feeding too much: if your baby has too much food, breast milk or otherwise, it will experience abdominal bloating.
+- Feeding too much: If your baby has too much food, breast milk or otherwise, he will experience abdominal bloating.
 This swelling will force the diaphragm inside the abdominal cavity to expand, forcing it into sudden contractions.
 These contractions manifest themselves as hiccups.

 - Asthma: Asthma complications in your baby can also cause hiccups.
 This is because the bronchi in the lungs can swell up due to inflammation, reducing the influx of air into the lungs.
 This results in wheezing, causing diaphragm spasms, and thereby hiccups.

 - Allergic reactions: An allergic reaction involving the food pipe could cause it to inflame or swell up.
 The diaphragm reacts to this but contracts rapidly, causing hiccups.
 The baby might be allergic to milk proteins, as the allergy might be caused at any point if the mother changes her diet, altering the chemical balance of her breast milk.